kingparra/hpfp/16_-_functor/notes.rst

    there is a tradition of treating tuples as name:value pairs, and the instance follows that tradition by not touching the first element.

+   This is also a consequence of functors *kind constraint* of ``(f :: * -> *)``, which means that any type constructor that can be an instance of ``Functor`` must take exactly one argument.
+This, again, is an implementation detail.
+Conceptually, n-ary functors exist.
+To define them in the general case for any number of arguments and type constructors in Haskell would require dependent types, though.

    Unlike some other algebras, it can be proven that each type has at most one functor.
 (Via the free theorem of